Shop for Plans

 We measure the effectiveness of our program activities by seeking external validation of our programs.

-- Cigna has a strong history with the NCQA process and all Cigna health plan locations have been accredited.
+- Cigna Healthcare has a strong history with the NCQA process and all Cigna Healthcare plan locations have been accredited.
 Our Disease Management, Behavioral Health, and Wellness & Health Promotion Programs for our customers have also received NCQA Accreditation.

 - Our Utilization and Case Management services have been awarded accreditation from URAC, an independent, not-for-profit organization whose mission is to ensure consistent quality of care for clients and customers.